 ISAIAH 1:9

 Paul quotes this exact verse in Romans 9:29 to prove that salvation is by grace.
-The remnant survives not by their own faithfulness but because "the LORD of hosts left" them.
+The remnant survives not by their own faithfulness but because "the LORD Almighty left" them.
 The Hebrew verb is yāṯar in the Hiphil stem — a causative form.
 God caused a remnant to remain.
 He actively preserved them.
 Isaiah even named his own son to make this point: Shear-jashub means "a remnant shall return" (7:3).
 Every time Isaiah walked through Jerusalem with his son, the people saw a living prophecy: judgment is coming, but God will preserve His chosen ones.

 New Creation: When God Makes All Things New